Economy of Laos: History

 Seizure of power by the Communists resulted in the withdrawal of mainly American external investment, on which the country had become dependent as a result of the destruction of domestic capital during the Indochina Wars.

 With the revolutions of 1989 in Eastern Europe and the Soviet Union, in 1991, the PDR Lao government reached an agreement with the World Bank and the International Monetary Fund on reforms.
 The government agreed to introduce fiscal and monetary reform, promote private enterprise and foreign investment, privatize or close state firms, and strengthen banking.
 It agreed to maintain a market exchange rate, reduce tariffs, and eliminate unneeded trade regulations.
 A liberal foreign investment code was enacted.
 Enforcement of intellectual property rights is governed by 2 Prime Minister's Decrees dating from 1995 and 2002.

 The economy continues to be dominated by an agricultural sector operating largely outside the money economy and in which the public sector continues to play a dominant role.
-A number of private enterprises have been founded in industries such as handicrafts, beer, coffee and tourism.
+A number of private enterprises have been founded in industries such as handicrafts (including the Lao Handicraft Group), beer (notably Beerlao), coffee (the most famous being Dao Coffee) and tourism.
 With United Nations, Japanese, and German support, a formerly state-controlled chamber of commerce aims to promote private business: the Lao National Chamber of Commerce and Industry and its provincial subdivisions.

 A round of state-owned enterprise reform in 2019 aims to ensure that the remaining SOEs become profitable ventures that are efficient and sustainable sources of income for the national treasury.
 These measures include closing unproductive enterprises, ensure businesses in which the state has investments are reformed into profitable ventures, and reduce corruption.
 As of 2019, the State-Owned Enterprise Development and Insurance Department of the Lao government has 183 enterprises under its supervision.

 Laos faced an economic crisis in 2022.
 Caused by the COVID-19 pandemic and external debt primarily from China, it escalated into inflation and a debt crisis, bringing the country to the brink of default.
 A World Bank report finds that the economic instability "largely results from low revenue and accumulated debt.
 There is moreover a need to improve the efficiency of public expenditure and tackle the potential costs of state-owned enterprises and public-private partnerships."
 The Lao kip currency value has fallen and inflation remains higher than before the pandemic.
 The same World Bank report states that "the main factor in the kip's falling value has been the lack of foreign currency available (...) a result of the need to repay large external debts, despite some deferrals, and limited capital inflows."
 The per capita GDP of Laos has gone down from $2,595 in 2021 to $1,824 in 2023 because of the kip's depreciation.

-Agriculture
+Economic sectors

+Agriculture, fishing and forestry

 In 2012, the Laos government issued a 4-year moratorium for new mining projects.
 The reasons cited were environmental and social concerns relating to the use of agricultural land.